 Snyder adds that these issues have spurred new solutions relating to same-day and store delivery, hourly windows, robotics, and shared-transport services, which, up until a few months ago, were somewhat rare.
 The current trajectory of e-commerce also means that designing and sustaining a nimble operation is a critical challenge for logistics, transportation, and distribution professionals.

 “Firms will look to technology solutions to bridge the divide between what’s possible, what’s practical, and what’s profitable,” Magliola says, adding that even small firms have excellent resources at their disposal and should make the most of these offerings.
-For example, there are numerous open-source technologies available that can augment visibility, tracking, data analytics, relationship management, customer service, and more.
+For example, there are numerous open-source technologies available that can augment visibility, tracking, data analytics, relationship management, Customer Relations, and more.

 One promising solution for managing growing volume is an application programming interface (API), which enables users to integrate shipping functionality directly into their website or enterprise system.
 APIs can improve cost management; enhance address verification, mobile applications, and cross-border classification information; deliver a more unified customer experience; capture important data from the transactions flowing through systems; and help users innovate faster in order to create more custom solutions.

 “We have seen retailers use duty calculator APIs to aid in product classification,” Snyder says, recounting the case study of an online fashion footwear retailer.
 This business wanted to ship its products across borders using the most current data possible.
 By harnessing the power of a global trade API, the company was able to move products to where they needed to go much more quickly and with better accuracy.

 “In a world that is both border free and location aware, the lines between physical and digital commerce are becoming increasingly blurred,” Snyder says. “[APIs] make it possible to create new and exciting applications, such as these cross-border opportunities.”